1985 Chicago Bears season: Week 1: vs. Buccaneers

 In the season opener against the Bucs, the Bears defense seemed lost for much of the first half of the game by allowing 28 points, and trailed 28–17 at halftime, but the offense was able to lead the Bears to a victory after Jim McMahon scored 3 touchdowns, with Matt Suhey scoring on another.
 Leslie Frazier was also able to give the Bears defense their first highlight of the season by returning a Steve DeBerg interception 29 yards for a touchdown on the second play of the third quarter.
 The Bears had allowed 212 yards in the first half, but eventually allowed only 95 in the second half.
 Walter Payton had rushed for 120 yards on 17 carries, and McMahon completed 23/34 passes for 274 yards, two touchdowns and one interception.

 Week 2: vs. Patriots

-In the Super Bowl XX preview, the Bears defense was able to find their groove by forcing 4 turnovers on New England, and allowing them to only score a touchdown in the fourth quarter.
+In the Super Bowl XX preview, the Bears defense was able to find their groove by forcing 4 turnovers by New England and only allowing 7 points.

 Week 3: at Vikings

 The following week against rival Minnesota, backup quarterback Steve Fuller was called up to take the place of Jim McMahon, who was sidelined with a pinched nerve.
 With the Bears trailing the Vikings, an anxious McMahon was allowed to return to the game.
-Without any delay, McMahon famously spearheaded a Bears comeback and victory, with the game being nicknamed The Viking Miracle.
+Without any delay, McMahon famously spearheaded a Bears comeback and victory.